MainulDip/KotlinEveryday/coroutine-channels-tour.md

     }
 ```

-- these methods (addLoadListener, addOnWindowClosingListener, etc) call all the necessery methods like loadContributors() which again calls all the necessery methods to make api calls and receive serialized data.
+- these methods (addLoadListener, addOnWindowClosingListener, etc) call all the necessary methods like loadContributors() which again calls all the necessary methods to make api calls and receive serialized data.
 ```kotlin
 fun loadContributors() {
     val (username, password, org, _) = getParams()